twashke/Random-Password-Generator/README.md

 ## About the Project

-- This project was built to provide users the ability to create a random password that could include a variety of characters.
+- This project was built to provide users the ability to create a random password that could include a mixture of lowercase, uppercase, numbers or special characters.
+- The user is able to create a random password as many times as needed as long as at lease one of the four options is chosen.
-- The motiviation for this project was to utilize Javascript to create a random password based on user inputs based on questions provided.
+- The motiviation for this project was to utilize Javascript to create a random password generator that is based on user inputs.
-- Prompts have been added for user to input character preferences for their password.
+- Prompts have been added for user to input desired length and character preferences for their password.
 - Alerts have been added to notify the user of the choices they have made through each question.
 - Comments have been added to the Javascript file to make any future changes easier.
-- User is able to create a random password as many times as needed as long as the one of the four options is chosen.

 ## Installation